Linux GPU Instances

 We limit the number of instances that you can run.
 For more information, see How many instances can I run in Amazon EC2? in the Amazon EC2 FAQ.
 To request an increase in these limits, use the following form: Request to Increase Amazon EC2 Instance Limit.

-To help you get started, NVIDIA provides AMIs for GPU instances for Amazon Linux and Windows.
+To help you get started, NVIDIA provides AMIs for GPU instances.
 These reference AMIs include the NVIDIA driver, which enables full functionality and performance of the NVIDIA GPUs.
 For a list of AMIs with the NVIDIA driver, see AWS Marketplace (NVIDIA GRID).

 You can launch a CG1 instance using any HVM AMI.